tldr-pages/tldr/pages/common/pnpx.md

 `pnpx {{module_name}}`

-- In case a package has multiple binaries, specify the package name along with the binary:
+- Execute a specific binary from a given npm module, in case the module has multiple binaries:

 `pnpx -p {{package_name}} {{module_name}}`